ruciloss/ruciloss.github.io/README.md

 First, `yarn install` or `npm install` workspace.

-This section outlines the basic commands for working with the project.
-All commands are executed from the project's root directory.

 * **`yarn start`**: Starts the app in production mode after building.
 * **`yarn format`**: Formats all code files using Prettier.
 * **`yarn lint`**: Lints the codebase for quality and consistency.